Equidistribution of Hodge loci II: Introduction

 \section{Introduction}

-Let $G$ be a semisimple Lie group and $\Gamma\subset G$ a lattice.
+Let $G$ be a semi-simple Lie group and let $\Gamma\subset G$ be a lattice.
 Homogeneous dynamics is traditionally interested in the equidistribution properties of the orbits of a Lie subgroup $H$ acting on $\Gamma \backslash G$ by right multiplication and, dually, on the dynamics of the left action of $\Gamma$ on $G/H$.
-In this setting, the renowned theorems of Ratner \cite{ratnerannals,ratnerduke} and their subsequent developments (``linearization techniques'' by Dani--Margulis \cite{danimargulis2}, Mozes--Shah \cite{mozesshah},...) give very strong information on these equidistribution properties under a mild hypothesis, namely that the subgroup $H$ is generated by unipotent elements.

-Such equidistribution results have had many applications in number theory (\cite{eskinmargulismozes,eskinoh,gorodnikoh,ellenberg-venkatesh-quadraticforms}...to name a few).
-Indeed, if $G$ is the set of real points of a semisimple Lie group defined over $\Q$ and $\Gamma$ is commensurable to the subgroup of integral points, then $\Gamma$ is a lattice by Borel--Harish-Chandra's theorem.
-Now, closed $H$-orbits in $\Gamma \backslash G$ correspond to ``rational points'' in $G/H$, the distribution of which is closely related to the ergodic properties of the dynamics of $H$ on $\Gamma \backslash G$.
-This approach can be traced back to Linnik's work and was systematically suggested by Sarnak \cite{sarnakproceedings}.

-For instance, applying this remark to $G$, the orthogonal group of an integral quadratic form, and $H$, the stabilizer of a non-isotropic vector, Eskin--Oh derived from Ratner theory a new solution to Linnik's equidistribution problem in high signature \cite{eskinoh}.
-Subsequent work of Ellenberg-Venkatesh \cite{ellenberg-venkatesh-quadraticforms} considered more generally $H$ to be the stabilizer of a non-degenerate subspace to solve local-global principle for representation of quadratic forms by quadratic forms over $\Z$ using Ratner's work in an adelic framework.
-A similar approach is also used in \cite{gorodnikoh} to solve cases of the Manin conjecture.
-In another direction, Clozel and Ullmo applied Ratner theory in \cite{clozelullmo} to prove equidistribution results for certain special subvarieties of Shimura varieties, see also \cite{ullmoequiII}, and these results were used to give a conditional proof of the André--Oort conjecture in \cite{klingleryafaev}.\\
+Classifying the closure of orbits of such actions is the subject of an extensive literature with far reaching applications to number theory and ergodic theory.

-In this paper, we give a fairly general answer to the following question: \begin{question} Assume that a sequence of closed $H$-orbits is equidistributed in $\Gamma \backslash G$.
+In this paper, our first purpose is to provide a fairly general answer to the following question: \begin{question} Assume that a sequence of closed $H$-orbits is equidistributed in $\Gamma \backslash G$.
 Can we deduce an equidistribution result for the intersection of these $H$-orbits with a fixed analytic subvariety $V\subset \Gamma \backslash G$? \end{question}